 It has been Dan's lifelong dream to start a company that renders great sports moments in embroidery.
 He has put together a board of directors and has filed the appropriate forms with the secretary of state.
 He will call his company "Dan's Sports Embroidery, Inc." In the middle of production, his older brother, Joe, a wealthy investment banker, visits Dan.
 Joe dismisses Dan's business idea as ridiculous.
 Dan decides that he will not continue.

 In many states, all Dan and his board of directors have to do is file a Notice of Dissolution with the secretary of state.

 Dissolving a Partnership

 After college, Zeke and George started a real estate business.
 They decided to make it a partnership since they wanted a business form less formal than a corporation and wanted equal rights in regard to the management of the business.
 They did not bother to formalize a partnership agreement, but instead verbally agreed that the partnership would continue until one or both of them decided to leave the business.
-After being in business for ten years, George became involved in an organization that demanded donation of personal property.
-George determined that this meant that he had to sell real estate for below market prices to the members in his organization.
-He eventually was selling real estate to all of the organization members at extremely low prices.
+George decided that he had to sell real estate for below market prices to the members in his organization.

-Zeke finally determined that George was going to bankrupt the business, so he asked George to only sell real estate at a price that allowed them to stay in business.
+Zeke asked George to only sell real estate at a price that allowed them to stay in business.
 George refused.
 Zeke hired a lawyer who brought an action in court to compel the dissolution and winding up of the partnership.